VANITY, SUBSIDY, AND HYBRID PUBLISHERS

-These are all signs of a publisher that relies on its authors as its primary customer base, and therefore has little interest in selling books to the public.
+These are all signs of a publisher that relies on its authors as its primary income source, and therefore has little interest in selling books to the public.
 Unfortunately, if the publisher employs such tactics, you usually don’t find out about them until you’ve already signed the contract.